For the last 29 years, I have been raising capital for my own companies. Frankly,…

-While a lot of Ohioans were waiting for drilling to take off in the Utica shale, Beachwood resident Michael Friedman already was cashing in on the new boom in high-volume, slick-water, horizontal drilling and hydraulic fracturing, or fracking, as it’s commonly known.
+While a lot of Ohioans were waiting for drilling to take off in the Utica shale, Beachwood resident Michael Friedman already was cashing in on the new boom in high-volume, slick-water, horizontal drilling, and hydraulic fracturing, or fracking, as it’s commonly known.

 He just had to go to North Dakota to do it.

 Friedman has been working the big Bakken shale play in the Dakotas, and he said he’s finding more opportunities as he expands the scope of his activities.
-While Friedman originally focused on building and renting out housing for oilfield workers, he’s now also brokering deals and arranging financing for other developers in the region.
+While Friedman originally focused on building and renting out housing for oilfield workers, he’s now also brokering deals and arranging to finance for other developers in the region.

 “Three years ago, I went to the Bakken on a referral to help a friend raise some money to do a residential development,” Friedman said.
 “We ended up buying it and calling it the Grand Bakken Lodge.
 That was the start of my career there.”

-If Friedman’s name sounds familiar, there’s good reason.
+If Friedman’s name sounds familiar, there’s a good reason.
 He’s known to hard-core area sports fans and pizza connoisseurs alike, first for his stint as a basketball coach at Case Western Reserve University and Dyke College in the 1980s, and then for his ownership of several Captain Tony’s pizza shops in and around Cleveland.